jfdev001/PDEMethods/README.md

 ![1716554420936](image/README/1716554420936.png)

+More specifically, for non-overlapping domain decomposition methods, the idea is that you want to solve the interface problem first and then solve the local problems in parallel.
+This is described [24].

 ### Overarching Thoughts

 * How does a domain decomposition produce a preconditioner OR a solver for the (global) system of equations [pg. ix, 16]?